 “Wake child.”
 He said softly.

-Gabella sat up and her eyes fluttered open.
-She was still in the daze of birth and likely wouldn’t see or remember him, but he wanted to see her eyes.
-Camulos had fashioned her body perfectly, she was beautiful, strong and unique in feature.
+Gabella’s dark eyes fluttered open.
+She was still dazed by the shock of birth and likely wouldn’t see or remember him, but he wanted to see her eyes.
+Camulos had fashioned her body perfectly.
+She was beautiful, strong and unique in feature.

-“I give you…” Mammon leaned close, so that no one could overhear, “I give you nothing, so that you might always wonder and won’t know the pleasures and the pains of the future.”
+“I give you…” Mammon leaned close, so that no one could overhear, “I give you nothing, so that you might always wonder at the pleasures and pains of the future.”

 Gabella lay back down in the pool and returned to her sleep.
-Agares was the last to give his blessing and he stepped into the pool.
+Agares was the last to give his blessing.
+The god stepped into the pool.
 At his touch the water changed to a blend of black and gold, a beautiful labyrinth of bright gold veins appearing and disappearing into emptiness.
-The gold strands caressed Gabella’s body and again her eyes fluttered open to meet Agares’s gaze.
+The gold strands caressed Gabella.
+Again her eyes fluttered open, this time meeting the gaze of Agares.

 “I give you hope, a belief in what can be, that you will not know despair.”

-Oghma was watching Mammon closely, he would be the only one who knew that Mammon didn’t give a gift to Gabella.
-Similarly Mammon watched Agares, searching unsuccessfully for some hint of his future betrayal.
+Oghma was watching Mammon closely.
+He would be the only one to know that Mammon didn’t give a gift to Gabella.
+Similarly, Mammon watched Agares, searching unsuccessfully for some hint of his future betrayal.

-Nemed was reborn a man.
-He gave the precept of life to Arawn and now he marveled at the slightest sensations of creation.
+Nemed gave the precept of life to Arawn.
+He was reborn a man, albeit an immortal one.
+Now he marveled at the slightest sensations of Creation.
 The way the grass tickled his feet, the goose bumps on his back from the cool air, and the weight of his own body.

-As Nemed approached she raised one hand to stop him then she turned to consider him.
-He had expected to see an expression of a swan to its mate, or a baby bear to its mother.
+As Nemed approached, Gabella raised one hand to stop him.
+She turned to consider him.
+He had expected to see the expression of a swan to its mate, or a bear cub to its mother.
 But instead he saw the calm, dangerous look of a predator, of a lioness surveying her land.

 “I am Nemed, I am to be your husband.
 We will populate this world with our children.”

-This was the first pickup line in creation, and it was a colossal failure.
-Gabella turned to reveal a sharpened stick she held in her left hand, in a smooth motion she leapt at him, knocking Nemed to the ground and placing the spear’s tip against his penis.
+This was the first pickup line in history, and it was a colossal failure.
+Gabella turned to reveal a sharpened stick she held in her left hand.
+In a smooth motion she leapt at him, knocking Nemed to the ground and placing the spear’s tip against his penis.

-Gabella smiled at his look of surprise, “I suspect this may happen exactly opposite of how you intended.”
+Gabella smiled at Nemed’s shocked surprise, “I suspect things may go exactly opposite of how you intended.”

-Nemed tried to throw her off but she was stronger, and faster, than the once god.
-In one motion she stabbed him, tearing through his scrotum and ripping his penis off in one meaty chunk.
-Gabella admired it briefly before flipping it off into the grass.
-Nemed screamed in pain.
+Nemed tried to throw Gabella off, but she was stronger and faster than the once-god.
+She stabbed him, tearing through his scrotum and ripping his penis off in one meaty chunk.
+Gabella admired the bloody organ briefly before flipping it off into the grass.
+Nemed fell to the ground screaming in agony.

 The gods appeared around the two.
-Sirona was at Nemed’s side, and even though he quickly healed from the wound the memory of pain and fear left him shaken.
+Sirona was instantly at Nemed’s side.
+Even though she quickly healed from the wound, the memory of pain and fear left Nemed shaken.
 Gabella was held fast in Dagda’s power, frozen under the consideration of the gods.